Atrix256/RandomCode/WebGLPBR/Readme.txt

+! upload what you have so far to demofox.org?

 * drop down menu for texture slots, with one main drop down for "presets" for the materials.
-Yes get rid of untextured shader permutations.
+ * Yes get rid of untextured shader permutations after this and just use white textures etc?
+  * or allow untextured still

+* try running webgl in renderdoc (launch chrome from renderdoc)
+ * "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files
+ * first attempt didn't work

 * clean up debug menu with tables or something